mauroservienti/milestone.github.io/_posts/2019-03-21-the-viewmodels-lists-composition-dance.md

 }
 ```

-Whenever a matching request is intercepted, _Marketing_ retrieves the list of available products, in the above snippet just IDs are returned.
+Whenever a matching request is intercepted, _Marketing_ retrieves the list of available products.
+Products that in the above snippet are just IDs.

 > As said _Marketing_ also owns names and descriptions, in which case in a real world scenario they would have been returned in the same response.